Privacy Awareness Month: Getting involved in 2017

 Prepare a log-in/screensaver/pop-up, for your organisation's computers containing messages reminding staff of the importance of protecting personal information, put some privacy taglines in staff email signatures reminding staff and stakeholders you value privacy or use the suggested version on the resources page.

 Hold a training/information session on privacy.
 This could be a detailed training session that you schedule during the month, or perhaps just a simple information session outlining issues around collection and security of personal information.

-Why not get one of the specialists from the Office of the NSW Privacy Commissioner to come to your office and provide a lecture or attend a morning tea?
-Contact our office on (02) 9258 0938 or email email@example.com and we can organise an attendee.
+Why not get one of the specialists from the Information and Privacy Commission to come to your office and provide a lecture or attend a morning tea?
+Contact our office and we can organise an attendee.

 Why not see how much momentum we can generate behind these hashtags: #HealthyPrivacy #PAW2017 and #ShareWithCare